-Contractor shall have use of an accounting system for segregating, supporting, controlling, and accounting of all funds, , expenses, and revenues, for each County of San Diego contract distinct from other contractor activities.
+Contractor shall have use of an accounting system for segregating, supporting, controlling, and accounting of all funds, property, expenses, revenues, and assets for each County of San Diego contract distinct from other contractor activities.
 Contractor shall have the ability to provide assurance that the system is in accordance with generally accepted accounting principles and federal Office of Management and Budget (OMB) Circulars, located within the applicable Code of Federal Regulations.